Jul

 The more recognizable name the better.

 And the earlier in the creative process the better.
-Years ago I was presenting a proposal at a Bethany House Publishers pub board meeting.
-Unfortunately I was not getting a good reception from the team.
+Years ago, while an editor for Bethany House, I presented a proposal at a pub board meeting.
+Unfortunately I did not get a good initial reception from the team.
 Then I asked the members of the group to look at the endorsement page in the proposal.
 This writer had secured endorsements from James Montgomery Boice, R.C.
 Sproul, and John MacArthur, each a highly recognized author and speaker, particularly withing the Reformed Theology tradition.
 The pub board members exclaimed, “Who is this guy?”
 They had never heard of the writer of the proposed book, but they knew the endorsers.
 Those endorsements turned the tide in favor of offering a contract to the author!

 Recently I talked to a very well known author who gets about four to five unsolicited requests for forewords or endorsements each week.
 I read somewhere that Annie Dillard, the Pulitzer Prize winning author, can receive as many as 40 in one week….and most of them for books by writers she does not know.

-Whatever you do, don’t (please don’t) claim in your proposal that you can get endorsements from Rick Warren, Charles Colson, Dr. James Dobson, or Sarah Palin, unless you already have them in hand.
+Whatever you do, don’t (please don’t) claim in your proposal that you can get endorsements from Rick Warren, Max Lucado, Beth Moore, and Frances Chan unless you already have them in hand.
 Many visible leaders have tough restrictions from their board of directors regarding their endorsements (especially those who are part of a Christian ministry).
 They don’t want their name associated with a book that could ultimately reflect negatively on the author or their organization.

-Endorsements that only use initials (“A.E. from St. Louis”) are all but useless.
+Endorsements imply a promise that what is in the book is worth your time.
+This means that endorsements that only use initials (“A.E. from St. Louis”) are all but useless.
 And so are endorsements from your dentist, unless your book is about dentistry.
 And an endorsement from your minister is suspect, unless yours happens to be a well known author.
 (What if your minister doesn’t like your book and refuses to endorse it?
 Will you still want to attend services?).
 Also try to avoid sneaking family member endorsements who have a different last name as a way of padding the list.
 You will be found out and your integrity will be suspect.
 This is not the time to “pad the resume.”

 This is great advice Steve.
 My co-author and I have found it best to start getting endorsements immediately.
 We’ve been lucky enough to score Mike Resnick for our sci-fi novel, and Bob Cornuke for our archeological adventure book!